-When reading any of the control registers 1, 2, 3, or 4, the Data Bytes are always the content of the corresponding nonvolatile cells, even if bit NV1234 is "0" (See "Control and Status Register Format").
+When reading any of the control registers 1, 2, 3, or 4, the Data Bytes are always the content of the corresponding nonvolatile cells, even if bit NV1234 is "0".
+See "Control and Status Registers" on page 9.

 Read Operation